AYCEdemo/emptyx16/src/emptyx16.md

 ### 9F3Eh - SPI_DATA - SPI Data (R/W)
 Reads from this register returns the last received byte.
-Writes to this register will start transferring one byte of the written data to the device and receiving the data from the device at the same time.
+Writes to this register will start transferring one byte of written data to the device and receiving one byte of data from the device at the same time.
 The busy flag in SPI_CTRL is set during the transfer period.
 Once the transfer completes, the busy flag is cleared and the new received byte is latched to this register.
 Since the VERA is on the controller side and due to how SPI works, it's usually required to write to this register many times to shift out dummy clocks until the desired data from the device is received and latched.

 ### 9F3Fh - SPI_CTRL - SPI Control (R/W)
 ```
 Bit
 7       Busy Flag (1=Busy) (Read-only)
+6-4     Not Used
+3       Auto Transfer (0=Off, 1=On) (undocumented)
-6-2     Not Used
+2       Not Used
 1       Shift Clock Speed (0=12.5MHz, 1=391KHz)
 0       Chip Select (0=Release, 1=Select)
 ```
 A shift clock speed of 391KHz was implemented because some memory cards require it to be lower than 400KHz during an initialization process.
 A chip select is required in order to activate the memory card.

+When Auto Transfer is on, any reads from SPI_DATA will also transfer FFh to the device and receive one byte of data from it at the same time.

 ### Memory Card Commands
 The memory card takes a 6-byte command and arguments as shown below: